A training session at Ohio State's weight room is like a day at the beach for John Simon.

 "If somebody's going to try to outwork him, they'll going to have to work really hard," Rolle said in April.
 "And he's going to outwork that effort.
 He's going to be a guy who will be a star here the next couple of years."

 Simon's reputation stems largely from his work in the weight room.
 He came to Ohio State with solid credentials, including a max bench-press of 450 and a max squat of 700 as a high schooler, and has impressed coaches and teammates with his approach to workouts and training.
 Ohio State strength coordinator Jeff Uhlenhake calls Simon the "best total package workout guy" he's coached.

-Although Simon is only a true sophomore, few in Columbus will be surprised to see him appear on colleague Bruce Feldman's list of Workout Warriors.
+Although Simon is only a true sophomore, few in Columbus will be surprised to see him appear on colleague Bruce Feldman's list of Freaks, or workout warriors.

 "I enjoy being in the weight room," Simon said.
 "I’m in there every day.
 Our whole team's like that."